- The plant will have an annual capacity of 10,000 tonnes.

 Project Overview

 Recycling company matterr is set to build a small-scale industrial depolymerisation plant at Chemiepark Knapsack, specifically in the Hürth section.
-The facility will have an annual capacity of approximately 10,000 tonnes and aims to contribute to a fossil-free, circular PET industry.
+The facility will have an annual capacity of approximately 10,000 tonnes and aims to advance a fossil-free, circular PET industry.
 Groundbreaking is planned for 2026.

 Innovative Recycling Technology

 matterr's patented depolymerisation process targets complex, mixed PET waste streams, such as blended textiles and multi-layer packaging.
 The process operates under mild conditions at atmospheric pressure, converting waste back into original molecular building blocks.
-These components, once purified, can be used in existing polyester production facilities to create virgin-quality products, replacing fossil-based feedstocks.
+These purified components can then be used in existing polyester production facilities to create virgin-quality products, replacing fossil-based feedstocks.

-Chemiepark Knapsack has been progressing towards a circular economy, with matterr being the third recycling-focused company on site.
-Other initiatives include LyondellBasell's integrated recycling and processing center and Palurec's beverage carton recycling facility.
+Chemiepark Knapsack has been shifting towards a circular economy for several years, with matterr being the third recycling-focused company on site.
+Other initiatives include LyondellBasell's integrated recycling and downstream processing center for plastic waste and Palurec's beverage carton recycling facility.
 The park also features a waste-to-energy plant that has been operational since 2009, providing steam from non-recyclable residues for energy supply.